Episode 3

 Speaker C:

-Like, she already put everything in me I needed to beat the system.
+I needed to beat the system.

 Speaker C: